Katy Perry Posts Sweet Behind-The-Scenes Video From ‘Smile’ Album Cover Shoot

 “[T]hank you for bringing my smile back,” a fan said, also sweetly sharing their affection for Katy’s message.

 In addition to sharing the love for Katy’s Instagram posts, fans also reacted positively to her album, giving a slew of emphatic reviews all over social media, The Inquisitr previously reported.
-The LP also performed well on the Billboard charts, reaching top 3 in the U.K. and the U.S. within hours.
-The project was originally set to come out at the beginning of August, but was pushed back due to inevitable “production delays.”
+The LP also performed well on the Billboard charts, reaching the top 3 in the U.K. and the U.S. within hours.
+The project was originally set to come out at the beginning of August but was pushed back due to inevitable “production delays.”